King’s visit to France postponed as protests continue over Macron pension reforms

 The British monarch was due in Paris on Sunday for events planned months in advance, but they will no longer go ahead.

 The French Presidency confirmed the postponement on Friday morning, while Buckingham Palace has yet to comment.
 Downing Street later confirmed that Mr Macron had asked the British Government to postpone the trip.

-A Government spokesperson said: “The King and Queen Consort’s state visit to France has been postponed.

 It is understood new dates for the visit will be confirmed shortly.